 - Long Bay Regional Park we’ll skip over a little as I’ve covered it in the North Shore Beaches section above but the combination of the regional park and marine reserve make this one you should try to see, and bring your swimmers.

 - Shakespear Regional Park is on the Whangaparaoa Peninsula north of the city and is an open sanctuary, it serves as both a pest-free conservation area and public space.
-The sheltered beaches are family-friendly and the bird watchers will love it.
+The sheltered beaches are family-friendly and the bird watchers will love them.
 Most of NZ’s native wildlife are birds, there were no mammals in New Zealand before the Moriori and Maori settlers arrived.

 - Tapapakanga Regional Park is another working coastal farm like Ambury, this time on the Firth of Thames.
 This one is great for kayakers to explore the extensive coastline and there is a campground here, it’s also popular with walkers and bird watchers.

-- Tāwharanui Regional Park for me may be the jewel in the crown, it is absolutely beautiful.
+- Tāwharanui Regional Park for me might be the jewel in the crown, it is absolutely beautiful.
 Located north of the city on the Tāwharanui peninsula it has options for swimming, snorkelling, diving, walking, mountain biking or a day relaxing on the beach.

 17. Aotea Square

 Aotea Square is a large paved gathering point in the central city.
-It’s the destination to go for festivals, performing arts, open air concerts and markets.
+It’s the destination to go to for festivals, performing arts, open-air concerts and markets.
 It’s positioned about halfway up Queen Street, adjacent to the heritage town hall and the modern Aotea Centre.